euphonie/study-notes/Other/ICU Certification/Intermediate (Level 2).md

 - All tumbling begins and end on perfoming surface
 - Tumbling over, under, or through not allowed.
+- ** Dive rolls are allowed.**
+	- No swan/arched position
-- Dive rolls are not allowed.
+	- Twisting dive rolls are not allowed
 - Jumps break tumbling passes.
 ## Standing/Running Tumbling
 - Constant surface contact.